-The Earth Charter has been well-known in Italy since before its launch in 2,000 as several drafting conferences were held there and the Italians were active in promoting the nascent Earth Charter document.
+The Earth Charter has been well-known in Italy since before its launch in 2000 as several consultation meetings on the draft of the Earth Charter were held there and the Italians were active in promoting the nascent Earth Charter document.

 In 2000, Pro Natura, the Italian National Federation For Nature, organized a nationwide dissemination campaign of the Earth Charter, which included ten conferences held in various Italian cities to present the document and promote the Italian Earth Charter website.
 With the support of the Ministry of Environment Pro Natura developed a CD-ROM with information about the Earth Charter, which has been widely distributed to schools throughout Italy.

 In June 2003, an international Earth Charter in action meeting was held in Urbino, which brought together key Earth Charter partners to develop a two-year action plan.
 The event was sponsored by the Earth charter International Secretariat, the Center for respect of Life and environment and the city of Urbino.
 During that time the Mayor of the City of Urbino was very supportive of the Earth charter and the city formally endorsed the Charter.